Calcifer2002/Trace-n-Learn--typ/technical_manual/technical_manual.md

 adb connect [I.P]:[Port]
 <br><br>
 # 5. Testing
-## 5.1 Unit Testing
-...
+The testing for our app involved a combination of logging, user testing, attempted unit and integration testing.
 <br><br>
+##5.1 Logging & Assert Statements
+Whenever we wanted to test if the values at different points in the code were what we were expecting - we either used assert statements or logging.
+When we ran into unexpected behaviors we used mainly logging to see what values were being processed.
+<br><br>
 ## 5.2 User Testing
-.The Trace 'N Learn application was tested on 5 participants who were parents who met certain criteria.
-This critera was that the parent had a child/children in the age range of 3 to 11 years old who was learning their alphabets.
+The Trace 'N Learn application was tested on 5 participants who were parents who met certain criteria.
+This criterion was that the parent had a child/children in the age range of 3 to 11 years old who was learning their alphabet.
 The reason for this criteria was for the parent to be able to provide us with their insight on the Trace ‘N Learn application and how their child might interact with it.

-The parent tested the application by drawing strokes and tracing various letters at random.
+The parent tested the application by drawing strokes and tracing various letters at random, which helped us fine-tune the parameters for the tracing algorithm.
 Once the testing was completed they were given a Google form to fill out about their experience using the application.
 The results are as follows:

 ![SURVEY_Q1](technical_manual/images/SURVEY_Q1.png)